ErpNetDocs/webclient/introduction/how-to/ui-customization/access-to-views.md

 Here is a short explanation on access to WEB customization of Menu, Views, Panels and Forms depending on the User status.

 * If the User IS Global Layout Manager - full access span 1-8
-* If the User IS NOT Global Layout Manager, and role Is Layout Admin = False - Zero access
+* If the User IS NOT Global Layout Manager and role Is Layout Admin = False - Zero access
-* If the User IS NOT Global Layout Manager, and role Is Layout Admin = True – access span 1-6
+* If the User IS NOT Global Layout Manager and role Is Layout Admin = True – access span 1-6

 ### Access span: